gsagnol/picos/doc/optdes.rst

         mu=mu.value
         w=mu/sum(mu) #normalize mu to get the optimal weights print
-        print 'The optimal deign is:'
+        print 'The optimal design is:'
         print w

 Note that there are no cone constraints, because